jomcbob/battleship/README.md

 🧙 Developer Cheats
 Open your browser console and use:

-cheat()       // Toggles visibility of the bot's ships loadGame()    // Restarts the game
+W()       // Toggles visibility of the bot's ships loadGame()    // Restarts the game